wqweto/VszLib/README.md

 ## VszLib
+(Vsz = Vb Seven Zip)

 7-zip SDK supports several compression methods that can produce and read 7z, zip, gzip, tar, bzip2 and other archives.
-This is a VB6 helper component that makes using original 7z.dll in your VB6 projects possible.
+This is a VB6 helper component that makes using original `7z.dll` in your VB6 projects possible.

 ### Simple compress